lei-zhang/socialRL/README.md

 # zhang_lengersdorff_mikus_glaescher_lamm_rl_fitfalls_suggestions

-Code for Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (in prep).
-Frameworks, pitfalls, and suggestions of using reinforcement learning models in social neuroscience. (^ Equal contributions)
+Code for Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (2019, biorxiv).
+Frameworks, pitfalls, and suggestions of using reinforcement learning models in social neuroscience. (^Equal contributions)

 Note: contents are under construction.
 Will be updated soon.